 The AMWG learned that the contractor refused to allocate the time necessary to load the soil into a pickup and spread the soil across a broader area by hand with a shovel and viewed it as an extra outside of the contract.
 Therefore, the AMWG was really too late to make such a recommendation.
 In the future, the AMWG may want to see some scopes of work for recommended work before it is contracted, if this is possible.

-The City will install 6ft T-posts in one corner of each of the 3 50 x 50 ft. scrape plots in the NE corner of the prairie.
+The City will install 6ft T-posts in the northern most corner of each of the 3 50 x 50 ft. scrape plots in the NE corner of the prairie.
 These plots should be included in monitoring efforts in the upcoming year with point transects.
 Some thought the plot size was too small, but not everyone agreed.

 d. grassland delineation and plan for woody plant removal